-Our education and curatorial staff is available to help develop plans for virtual classroom experiences, which can include live video conversations or the provision of high-resolution digital images and custom object portfolios.
+Our education and curatorial staff is available to help develop plans for gallery and classroom experiences at the museum.

 Our educators and curators are eager to collaborate across disciplines to develop course assignments that incorporate museum objects.